A/N: Hi All. Not too much love for Senji/Ganta, and that makes me sad. Thus, I decided to write a little oneshot for them. Here goes. . .

 Tears rolled profusely down the Woodpecker's cheeks as he watched the lackeys wheel his friend away.
 How many times, he thought to himself, would he have to watch his friends suffer at the hands of these demons?

 The boy spent the remainder of the day sulking in his bed, pondering what the future held for him and those he cared about.
 He decided it would be best not to watch the television anymore today, even though there wouldn't be another round of carnival corpse until tomorrow.
 In lieu of the television, Ganta thought he would take a walk.

 The halls of G block were relatively quiet, squabbling deadmen aside.
 Not many of them really had any desire to pick a fight with him, at least not after he had won against both Crow and Hummingbird.
 Not to mention, most everyone in DW thought he slaughtered 29 people.
-Even though he hated people thinking he had anything to do with his classmate's deaths, he did count himself lucky that so many hardened criminals were afraid of him.
+Even though he hated people thinking he had anything to do with the deaths of his classmates, he did count himself lucky that so many hardened criminals were afraid of him.
 Things would surely be much harder for him if they weren't.